The Leland-Toft optimal capital structure model under Poisson observations

 \subsection{Organization of the paper}

 The organization of this paper is as follows.
 In Section \ref{section_problem} we present formally the main problem that we work on in this article.
 In Section \ref{section_equity_value}, we compute the equity value using the scale function, and, in Section \ref{section_optimal_barrier}, we identify the optimal barrier.
+Section \ref{section_two_stage} considers the two-stage problem to obtain the optimal capital structure.
 Section \ref{section_numerics} deals with numerical examples confirming theoretical results.
+Section \ref{section_conlusion} concludes the paper.
 Long proofs are deferred to the Appendix.